Yacht Maker the Italian Sea Group Says Extra‑budget Costs Tied to Internal Bypass Scheme

 By Elisa Anzolin

-MILAN, March 2 (Reuters) - The Italian Sea Group (TISG), the maker of luxury yachts such as Admiral models, on Monday said its recent cash needs reflected extra‑budget costs it bore after some of its staff set up a system to bypass spending controls on contracts.
+MILAN, March 2 (Reuters) - Luxury yacht maker The Italian Sea Group (TISG) said on Monday its recent cash needs reflected extra‑budget costs it bore after some of its staff set up a system to bypass spending controls on contracts.

-The precise number and identity of the people involved, as well as the exact size of the budget overruns, will be determined as part of an internal audit TISG is carrying out with support from consultancy KPMG - with a first report due within six weeks.
+The number and identity of those involved in the schemes, along with the size of the budget overruns, will be established through an internal audit TISG is conducting with adviser KPMG, which will deliver a first report within six weeks.

-The initial analysis has highlighted the involvement of senior figures within the company, TISG said, adding the board had issued disciplinary warnings to some employees, in some cases suspending them from their duties.
+The initial analysis showed senior figures were involved, TISG said, adding that the board had issued disciplinary warnings to a number of employees, in some cases suspending them.

-TISG, whose brands include also Perini Navi which built the 56‑metre yacht Bayesian that sank off Sicily in August 2024, said it was talking to banks to address its cash issues with a meeting scheduled in the coming days.
+TISG said it was talking to banks to address its cash issues, with a meeting scheduled over the coming days.

-The shares have halved in value since February 18, when it said it was resorting to an emergency loan to address cash needs following budget overruns on the majority of its contracts.
+The shares have halved in value since February 18, when it first unveiled the emergency loan.

-(Reporting by Elisa Anzolin; Editing by Valentina Za)
+(Reporting by Elisa Anzolin; Editing by Valentina Za and Gavin Jones)

 Extra-budget costs arose due to a scheme where some staff bypassed spending controls on contracts, leading to budget overruns.